sagi778/UFC-Data-Extractor/README.md

 - Collecting events links.
 - Collecting matches list from each event.
 - converting each match to single data row.
-  - extracting data is done using multi-processing: using CPU number of cores - 2 (in order to allow enough cores for PC functions).
 - Stacking all rows to data set.
 - Saving data to local path: ../data/ufc_fighters_stats.csv